DIPlib/diplib/src/documentation/workplan.md

     are written.

     For R2018a and newer, complex data are no longer stored in two separate data segments.
-    This is good overall, but requires changes to the DIPlib-MATLAB interface.
+    This is good overall, but requires changes to the *DIPlib*-MATLAB interface.
 It is possible to compile *DIPimage* for R2018a or newer, but passing complex matrices in and out of the MEX-files causes two copies of the data, instead of none.
 However, becase `dip_image` objects never contain complex data (complex images are stored as real arrays to prevent